abdullahselek/selek.tech/content/posts/deepseek-r1-model.md

 Last week Chinese AI labs DeepSeek released their latest reasoning model R1, their models are on par with the most advanced models from OpenAI, Anthropic and Meta.
 This post is about the details of DeepSeek R1 model and the architecture behind it.
 Their paper is available at their repo on [Github](https://github.com/deepseek-ai/DeepSeek-R1).

 The DeepSeek R1 leverages a Mixture of Experts (MoE) architecture.
 It is a design where multiple specialized neural networks "experts" collaborate, with only a subset activated for each input.
 This balances computational efficiency with high performance.
-Each expert is a feed-forward neural network (FFN), a standard neural network layer that processes inputs through weighted connections and non-linear activations.
+Each expert is a feed forward neural network (FFN), a standard neural network layer that processes inputs through weighted connections and nonlinear activations.
 R1 employs hundreds of these experts, each implicitly specializing in domains like mathematics, coding, or linguistics.

 A lightweight router, Gating Network a small neural network dynamically selects the most relevant experts for each input token.
-For example, the token "def" might activate coding-focused experts.
-Sparse Activation engages only top-k experts per token, drastically reducing computation compared to dense models.
+For example, the token "def" might activate coding focused experts.
+Sparse Activation engages only top k experts per token, drastically reducing computation compared to dense models.
 In the dense models all parameters are used per token.

 ## Architecture of DeepSeek-R1